-During Title 24 Code Cycles there are several formal opportunities for the public to comment on proposed code amendments.
-These opportunities include Pre-cycle Activity; the BSC Code Advisory Committee meeting; the 45-Day Public Comment Period; and the BSC Commission meeting scheduled for review and approval of proposed code amendments.
+During Title 24 code cycles there are several formal opportunities for the public to comment on proposed code amendments.
+These opportunities include pre-cycle activity; the CBSC code advisory committee meeting; the 45-day public comment period; and the CBSC commission meeting scheduled for review and approval of proposed code amendments.